larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 their discretion
 reinstate someone, conditionally or unconditionally.
-So as to avoid denial of service attacks on our processes, decisions to not reinstate someone whose inappropriate behavior has already been established may not be appealed.
+So as to avoid denial of service attacks on our processes, decisions to not reinstate someone who has been the subject of a moderation action may not be appealed.
 Any reinstatement is a grace and not a right.
 Decisions to
 not reinstate someone may not be appealed.
 Requests for reinstatement